Hudson County, New Jersey: County government

-Hudson County is governed by the Hudson County Executive and a nine-member Board of County Commissioners as a legislative body, who administer all county business.
+Hudson County is governed by the Hudson County Executive and a nine-member Board of County Commissioners as a legislative body, who administers all county business.
 Hudson joins Atlantic, Bergen, Essex and Mercer counties as one of the 5 of 21 New Jersey counties with an elected executive.
 The County Executive is elected directly by the voters.
 The members of the Board of County Commissioners are elected concurrently to serve three-year terms as Commissioner, each representing a specified district which are equally proportioned based on population.
-Each year, in January, the Commissioners select one of their nine to serve as Chair and one as Vice Chair for a period of one year.
+Each year, in January, the Commissioners select one of their nine to serve as chair and one as Vice Chair for a period of one year.
 In 2016, commissioners were paid $43,714, the Commissioner Vice Chair received $45,754 and the Commissioner Chair was paid an annual salary of $46,774; the commissioner salaries in the county were the highest in the state.
 That year, the county executive was paid $151,299.

-As of 2025, Hudson County's County Executive is Democrat Thomas A. DeGise, whose term of office expires December 31, 2023.
-Hudson County's Commissioners are (with terms for chair and vice-chair ending every December 31):
+As of 2025, Hudson County's Hudson County Executive is Craig Guy (D, Jersey City), whose term of office expires December 31, 2027.
+Hudson County's Commissioners are (with terms for commissioners, chair and vice-chair ending every December 31):

+Republicans have not won a countywide office since 1956, and have not won a commissioner seat since 1984.
 Pursuant to Article VII Section II of the New Jersey State Constitution, each county in New Jersey is required to have three elected administrative officials known as "constitutional officers."
 These officers are the County Clerk and County Surrogate (both elected for five-year terms of office) and the County Sheriff (elected for a three-year term).
-Hudson County's constitutional officers are:
+Hudson County is one of two counties statewide that has an elected Register of Deeds.
+Hudson County's constitutional officers and register are:

+Law enforcement

-The sheriff's office is the second largest law enforcement agency in the County, with a staff of 300.
+The sheriff's office is the second-largest law enforcement agency in the county, with a staff of 300.
 The sheriff's headquarters are located at Hudson County Plaza.
 The Hudson County Correctional Facility is located in South Kearny.
 The Hudson County Prosecutor is Esther Suarez, who was nominated to the position by Governor of New Jersey Chris Christie in June 2015.
 Many county offices are located at Hudson County Plaza at 257 Cornelison Avenue in Jersey City.
 The Hudson County Meadowview Psychiatric Hospital is on County Avenue, Secaucus.

 The county seat of Hudson County is located near Five Corners on Newark Avenue in Jersey City, northeast of Journal Square.
 The Hudson County Courthouse, and the adjacent Hudson County Administration Building, at 595 Newark Avenue, are home to various courts, agencies and departments.
 Hudson County constitutes Vicinage 6 of the New Jersey Superior Court and is seated at the Administration Building, with additional facilities at the Hudson County Courthouse; the Assignment Judge for Vicinage 6 is the Honorable Peter F. Bariso Jr. The Hudson County court system consists of several municipal courts, including the busy Jersey City Court in addition to the Superior Court.